Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Abstract

 \section{Abstract}

-Quantum non-Markovianity is a widely explored tripartite correlation in quantum information theory.
-While quantum non-Markovianity is known to have both classical and quantum contributions, a systematic characterization of the latter is missing.
-Here, we introduce a measure to quantify genuine quantum non-Markovianity (genuine QNM) in states.
-This also enables us to devise a convex resource theory for genuine quantum non-Markovianity and characterize the latter as a quantum resource.
-The measure we introduce is called squashed quantum non-Markovianity (sQNM).
-It is based on quantum conditional mutual information and is defined by the left-over non-Markovianity after squashing out all non-quantum contributions in a similar spirit of squashed entanglement.
-The measure satisfies several desirable properties, such as convexity, super-additivity, monogamy, asymptotic continuity, and faithfulness.
-We explore the relation of genuine QNM with entanglement and unextendibility by comparing the measure sQNM with the squashed entanglement.
-We find that the genuine QNM is monogamous and is limited by the extendibility of non-conditioning system(s).
-While considering genuine QNM as a resource, the states with vanishing sQNM are free states and form a convex set.
-We identify the (convex) set of quantum operations that cannot increase or create sQNM in states, and these are the free operations.
-Equipped with the measure and well-defined notions of free states and operations, the main ingredients of a resource theory, we study state transformations under free operation and derive the rate of transformations in terms of sQNM.
-We explore the interrelation between quantum communication and genuine QNM.
-We find that quantum communication cost in a state transformation is lower bounded by the change in sQNM in the states.
-We re-investigate two quantum information tasks to provide operational meanings to sQNM.
-We show that, for a tripartite state, the amount of fully secured keys that can be shared using conditional one-time pad protocol is given by the state's sQNM.
-Further, the average (minimum) number of unitaries required to implement a quantum deconstruction protocol is given by the sQNM of the state.
-We also discuss the implications of our results in quantum information theory.
+Quantum non-Markovianity in tripartite quantum states $\rho_{ABC}$ represents a correlation between systems $A$ and $C$ when conditioned on the system $B$ and is known to have both classical and quantum contributions.
+However, a systematic characterization of the latter is missing.
+To address this, we propose a faithful measure for non-Markovianity of genuine quantum origin called squashed quantum non-Markovianity (sQNM).
+It is based on the quantum conditional mutual information and is defined by the left-over non-Markovianity after squashing out all non-quantum contributions.
+It is lower bounded by the squashed entanglement between non-conditioning systems in the reduced state and is delimited by the extendibility of either of the non-conditioning systems.
+We show that the sQNM is monogamous, asymptotically continuous, convex, additive on tensor-product states, and generally super-additive.
+We characterize genuine quantum non-Markovianity as a resource via a convex resource theory after identifying free states with vanishing sQNM and free operations that do not increase sQNM in states.
+We use our resource-theoretic framework to bound the rate of state transformations under free operations and to study state transformation under non-free operations; in particular, we find the quantum communication cost from Bob ($B$) to Alice ($A$) or Charlie ($C$) is lower bounded by the change in sQNM in the states.
+The sQNM finds operational meaning; in particular, the optimal rate of private communication in a variant of conditional one-time pad protocol is twice the sQNM.
+Also, the minimum deconstruction cost for a variant of quantum deconstruction protocol is given twice the sQNM of the state.

 \normalfont